sid-earth/Indecision-App/README.md

 To run this app:
 1) Clone/download this project to your local machine

+Using Yarn:
 2) Install the dependencies using the command - yarn install
-3) Run the application - yarn run webpack-dev-server
+3) Run the application - yarn run dev-server

+OR

+Using NPM:
+2) Install the dependencies using the command - npm install
+3) Run the application - npm run dev-server